syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 An activist reported that on the morning of June 27, 2018; [both the Civil Defense Center in the Al-Musayfirah town and Sayda town hospital were pushed out of service](https://www.google.com/url?q=https://www.facebook.com/mahmoud.alshara/posts/10155685241177934&sa=D&ust=1540401260503000) as a result of targeting by the Russian Air Force.

 On 29 June at 14:56, the Syrian Human Rights Network published a report that [on June 26, 2018, Syrian or Russian warplanes fired missiles on the central hospital in Al-Musayfirah](https://www.google.com/url?q=http://sn4hr.org/sites/news/2018/06/29/syrian-russian-regime-forces-bombed-hospital-al-msaifra-town-daraa-suburbs-june-26/&sa=D&ust=1540401260504000) town in Daraa governorate eastern suburbs, damaging it severely, rendering it inoperable.
+This is corroborated by an [article from the BBC](http://www.bbc.com/arabic/middleeast-44630902) which details the hospital as destroyed.

 ![](/assets/investigations/Daraa2018/image33.png)